 Current Status: The scope of this action was expanded to include the Hanford Site Comprehensive Land Use Plan.
 A Notice of Intent to prepare the EIS was published in the FR in August 21, 1992 (57 FR 37959).
 The Implementation Plan was issued in June 1995.
 RL forwarded the PDEIS to EM on 11/22/94.
 The DEIS was revised consistent with the approved Implementation Plan and to address the Hanford Comprehensive Land Use Plan (CLUP).
 On 8/2/96 DOE-HQ approved release of the draft EIS for public comment.
 The draft EIS was distributed the week of 8/26/96.
 The DOE Notice of Availability was published in the 9/10/96 FR (61FR47739).
-The EPA Notice of Availability appeared in the 9/13/96 ER.
+The EPA Notice of Availability appeared in the 9/13/96 FR.
 The comment period was extended to December 10, 1996 by a notice in the 11/15/96 FR (61FRF6950).
 A Public Information meeting was held on 10/1/96 in Richland, WA.
 Public Comment meetings were held in Richland on October 17, Portland on October 23, and Mattawa on November 12.
 Additional meetings were held on November 20 in Seattle, December 3 in Hood River and December 4 in Portland.
 The comment period closed on 12/10/96 and comments received were considered.
 RL requested delegation of approval authority.
 EM-1 agreed and forwarded a recommendation of delegation of approval authority to EH-1 on November 1, 1996.
 EM-40 did not concur with the delegation recommendation and on January 10, 1997, the EM recommendation was withdrawn.
 Discussions between RL, tribes, and other agencies took place on whether there was interest in being cooperating agencies for the Final EIS.
 Invitation letters were sent to the agencies, tribes and letters of acceptance were received.
 A briefing for HQ staff on the proposed path forward was held 3/13/97.
 Meetings/discussions with cooperating and consulting agencies, stakeholders, and HQ continued.
 In response to public and agency comments and in consideration of the changes being made to the draft EIS to accommodate the comments, as well as input from the cooperating agencies, RL prepared a second public draft EIS with assistance from the cooperating agencies.
 RL updated consultations with USFWS and NMFS.
 RL renewed the expired EIS preparation contract.
 The preliminary revised draft EIS was distributed to RL, HQ, and cooperating agencies for internal review.
 Comments have been considered and changes have been made in response to comments in preparation for approval of the formal second draft EIS for public comment.
-Transmittal letter to HQ for review and approval is in RL concurrence.
+The EIS was transmitted to HQ on September 2, 1998.
+The draft EIS was approved by EM-1 on March 23, 1999.
+The Revised Draft EIS (with the title changed to Hanford Comprehensive Land-Use Plan EIS, and Comprehensive Land Use Plan was made available for comment through June 7, 1999.
+Public meetings were held in Portland, Oregon on May 18, in Richland on May 20, in Mattawa on June 2 and Spokane on June 3.
+The Notice of Availability was published in the Federal Register on April 23, 1999 (64 FR 19983).
+On April 23, 1999 a letter was received from the Grant County Commissioners requesting the comment period be extended into the winter months.
+RL denied the request.
+The comment period has now closed.
+The Yakama Indian Nation requested an extension of the comment period.
+RL declined this request.
+The FEIS is being prepared and is expected to be distributed in the first quarter of FY 2000.